JGough98/RockPapperScissors/README.md

-# RockPapperScissors
+# Rock Paper Scissors

-Quick implmentation of RockPapperScissors in command line.
+Quick implementation of Rock Paper Scissors in command line.

+Simply run the project file and use the command line to play the game.